dhruvdeshwal676-analytics/customer-churn-analysis/README.md

 ### Dashboard Analysis

-The dashboard analyzes churn across different customer characteristics, including:

-- Gender
-- Senior Citizen status
-- Paperless Billing
-- Internet Service
+The interactive Power BI dashboard provides:

-- Customer churn status
+- Customer and churn KPIs
+- Churn-rate analysis across customer segments
+- Churn patterns by internet service
+- Analysis by billing and payment characteristics
+- Customer demographic comparisons
+- Interactive filtering for deeper exploration

 ![Customer Churn Dashboard](screenshots/customer_churn_dashboard.png.png)

 ## 💡 Key Insights

-- The dataset contains **7,043 customers**, with **1,869 customers classified as churned**.
-- The overall churn rate is **26.54%**.
+- Overall customer churn rate is **26.54%**.
-- The majority of customers remain active, with a retention rate of **73.46%**.
+- **1,869 of 7,043 customers** are classified as churned.
+- Customers with shorter tenure represent an important churn-risk segment.
-- Customer tenure, service type, billing preferences, and customer characteristics can be analyzed to understand churn behavior.
+- Service and billing characteristics show noticeable differences in churn behavior.
-- The ANN model provides a machine-learning approach for identifying customers who may be at risk of churn.
+- The dashboard enables segmentation of customers to support targeted retention strategies.

+  ## 📌 Business Recommendations

+Based on the analysis, telecom businesses can:

+- Prioritize retention campaigns for high-risk customer segments.
+- Monitor customers with short tenure more closely.
+- Use service and billing behavior to personalize retention offers.
+- Combine churn predictions with customer-value information to prioritize interventions.
+- Monitor churn KPIs regularly through the Power BI dashboard.

 ## 📁 Repository Structure